furkan-cat/furkan-cat/README.md

 <h3 align="center">Hello 👋 Everyone!</h1>
 <h4 align="center">Self-thought and highly motivated entry level Jr.Front End Developer.
 Currently I am diving to deep ReactJS and also I am trying to basics of React Native.
 The opportunity to improve myself
-every day as far as in me lain excites me so much in the it-industry.
-I am trying to keep up-to-date my Github proﬁle with new projects.
-So don’t hesitate to check my projects here.</h4>
+every day as far as in me lain excites me so much.
+I am trying to keep up-to-date my Github proﬁle daily.
+So don’t hesitate to check my projects here, to contact me if you have any further questions or any job offers.
+I'd be happy to be a open to any relocation on a global level or any remotely job offers.</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=insomniumferum&label=Profile%20views&color=0e75b6&style=flat" alt="furkan-cat" /> </p>